redhat-cop/ocp-disconnected-docs/README.md

 * Route 53 Configurations
 * Internet gateway

-For deployment on customer provided infrastructure for these componenets, please see [Appendix](#appendix) for more information.
+For deployment on customer provided infrastructure for these components, please see [Appendix](#appendix) for more information.

-Perform these steps to setup the required infrastructure for a simulated air-gapped OCP installation using Sparta DevKit VPC.
+Perform these steps to setup the required infrastructure for an air-gapped OCP installation using Sparta DevKit VPC.

 From ICLT (Specified in Development Checklist):

-1. Create AWS Key pair
+1. Create AWS Key pair if needed.
+You may use an existing key if you like; note that we will refer to the name of the key as sparta throughout this doc.
+If using an existing key skip ahead to step #4
-1. Create aws ssh key pair named sparta, this will download the file sparta.pem (https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-keypairs.html)
+1. Create aws ssh key pair named sparta, this will download the file sparta.pem (https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-keypairs.html).
-2. Copy sparta.pem to a new working directory of your choice or the .ssh directory in your home directory
+1. Copy sparta.pem to a new working directory of your choice or the .ssh directory in your home directory
-3. Export the file path of the sparta.pem to an env var:
+1. Export the file path of the sparta.pem to an env var:

 ```
 export SPARTA_PRIVATE_KEY=[full path to sparta.pem]
 ```

-4. Set the correct permissions on the new folder and pem file:
+5. Set the correct permissions on the new folder and pem file:

 ```
 chmod 700 $(dirname $SPARTA_PRIVATE_KEY)
 chmod 600 $SPARTA_PRIVATE_KEY
 ```

-5. In that working directory run the following command:
+6. In that working directory run the following command:

 ```
 ssh-keygen -y -f \